mmorr33225/Bitburner_v2.8.1/README.md

 Finds all server with least RAM and removes them.
 Useful for replacing old servers.

 rename-servers.js -<br>
-Renames all servers purchased to be consistant with naming scheme "01 Server 8GB".
+Renames all servers purchased to be consistent with naming scheme "01 Server 8GB".

 kill-all.js -<br>
 Kills all active scripts.